-Do you want to double-major in business and music?
-Or in music and virtually any other subject at LBC?
-There are so many possibilities.
+Do you want to study music but also include another elective studies at LBC, perhaps business or communication.
+There are so many possibilities for elective studies.
 Maybe you want to study music but aren’t sure of a vocation, such as performance, theatre, worship arts or education.
 A Bachelor of Arts in Music with elective options might be the degree for you!
-At LBC, you get an accredited music degree but have some freedom to pursue a double major or a collection of elective credits in music.
+At LBC, you get an accredited music degree but have some freedom to pursue a second major or a collection of elective credits in music.

 “Sing to the LORD a new song, for he has done marvelous things,” – Psalm 98:1

 Students in the Music, Worship & Performing Arts department get the chance to showcase their musical skills through recitals, concerts and by leading worship during chapel.

 Professor, Director of Piano Studies, Director of LBC Orchestra, Chair of Music, Worship & Performing Arts Department

 “I think of faithful music making in much the same way as Eric Liddell felt about his athletic pursuits: ‘I believe God made me for a purpose, but he also made me fast, When I run I feel God’s pleasure.’
 When I perform music to the Glory of God, I sense in His pleasure in the pursuit of artistic excellence.” — Dr. ThorlaksonRead Bio

 DMA in Piano, Theor, and Conducting – The Southern Baptist Theological Seminary, Louisville, KY